theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 - [SNC with SSO](../advanced-techniques/sap-single-sign-on) (Single Sign On)

 ![XU-Authentication](/img/content/xu/sap-details-authentication.png){:class="img-responsive"}<br>
-You can additionally use [SAP Log On Ticket](../advanced-techniques/sap-single-sign-on/sso-with-sap-logon-ticket) for authentication (available only for several connectors, e.g., ERPConnect, ERPConnect Services and Xtract Universal).
+You can additionally use [SAP Log On Ticket](../advanced-techniques/sap-single-sign-on/sso-with-sap-logon-ticket) for authentication (available only for several connectors, e.g., ERPConnect, ERPConnect Services, Xtract Universal and Board Connector).

 {: .box-note }
 **Note:** when marking the checkbox **Require SAP credentials to be explicitly supplied for execution** the SAP credentials are not cached.
-This option is only active using *Plain* or *SNC* authentication method and running an extraction in browser.
-During an extraction a window pops-up and the user is required to enter SAP credentials for every extraction.
+This option is only active using *Plain* or *SNC* authentication method and running an extraction in browser (button **[Run in Browser]**.
+After starting an extraction a window pops-up and the user is required to enter SAP credentials for every extraction.

 ### Miscellaneous